TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-8.md

 ## Privacy Considerations
 <!--Please add an explicit list of intra-actor assumptions and known risk factors if applicable.
 Any normative definition of an interface requires these to be implementable; assumptions and risks should be at both individual interaction/use-case scale and systemically, should the interface specified gain ecosystem-namespace adoption. -->
-Privacy legislations, such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), enforce well-established privacy principles such as 'Data Minimization' and 'Purpose Limitation.'
-In the context of analyzing Personally Identifiable Information (PII) to comply with the Financial Action Task Force's (FATF) travel rule requirements, each agent must only process the minimum amount of data required for this purpose.
-TAIP-8 supports data protection legislations by giving each agent granular control over their PII requests and provides travel rule creators with increased control to carefully consider whether it's safe to share PII with a counterparty. <TBC>
+Privacy legislation, such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), enforce well-established privacy principles such as ‘Data Minimization’ and ‘Purpose Limitation.’

+In analyzing Personally Identifiable Information (PII) to comply with the Financial Action Task Force’s (FATF) travel rule requirements, each Agent must only process the minimum amount of data required.
+TAIP-8 supports data protection legislation by giving each Agent granular control over their PII requests and provides travel rule creators with increased control to carefully consider whether it’s safe to share PII with a counterparty.

 ## References
 <!--Links to external resources that help understanding the TAIP better.
 This can e.g. be links to existing implementations.
 See CONTRIBUTING.md#style-guide . -->